General Dynamics F-16 Fighting Falcon operators: Indonesia

 With the retirement of its F-5 Tiger IIs, the Indonesian Air Force was seeking additional airplane types well-suited for the air defense role.
 In February 2018, Indonesia signed a purchase contract to buy 11 Sukhoi Su-35 fighters in a US$1.1 billion deal.
 However On 22 December 2021 during a Press Tour and Media Gathering, Chief of Staff of the Indonesian Air Force Air Chief Marshal Fadjar Prasetyo has confirmed that the Su-35 purchase will not go ahead.
 Regarding the planned purchase of the Sukhoi Su-35, Fadjar said it would be abandoned.
 The 14th Air Squadron that was planned to use the Su-35 were given F-16s instead from existing 3rd and 16th Air Squadrons, while the Sukhoi Su-27/30 were given back to the 11th Air Squadron.

 Lockheed Martin was offering the F-16V Viper as a cheaper alternative.
-Indonesia is currently upgrading its F-16A/Bs under the "EMLU-Falcon STAR" project.
-The Indonesian Air Force has plans to purchase 32 F-16V Block 70/72s in 2020-2024 for the MEF (Minimum Essential Force) Phase III program, but the Ministry of Defense is interested in purchasing F-15EX Eagle IIs and Dassault Rafales instead.
+The Indonesian Air Force has plans to purchase 32 F-16V Block 70/72s in 2020-2024 for the MEF (Minimum Essential Force) Phase III program, but the Ministry of Defense is interested in purchasing F-15EXs and Dassault Rafales instead.

-The Indonesian Foreign Military Sales program is known as PEACE BIMASENA.
+The Indonesian Foreign Military Sales program is known as Peace Bima Sena.